bddkickstarter/Gherkin.TypeProvider/docs/ALL.md

 The entire feature can be "walked" using the underlying arrays so it is possible to find any named properties that have not been visited.

 # Scenario Outlines
-To help automate the *Scenario Outline* the Gherkin TypeProvider comes with the *ScenarioOutline builder* (in the *FSharp.Data.Gherkin.Builders* namespace).
+To help automate the *Scenario Outline* the Gherkin TypeProvider comes with the *scenarioOutline builder* .

 The builder is a computational expression that allows a *Scenario Outline* to be used like a *Scenario*.
 The builder will create a *Scenario* based on the outline for every row in the *Examples* table and applies the supplied function to each newly created *Scenario*.